harrytyp/manual-coding-helper/README.md

 # Configuration

-### JSON Files
+### JSON File
-Two JSON files (descriptive_sentences.json and category_mapping.json) are used for configuring codes, descriptions, and category mappings.
-Update these files according to your dataset's classification needs.
+The JSON file (labels.json) is used for configuring codes, descriptions, and category mappings.
+Update these files according to your dataset's classification needs or use the rudimentary editor in the GUI under settings.

-### Display Customization
+### Display to be coded
-Modify the display_row function in the code to specify the column you want to display within the GUI interface.
-(Replace 'sentence_text')
+Change the column to be displayed/to be coded under Settings -> Select columns to display.

 # Contributing
 Contributions to enhance this tool are welcome!
 Feel free to open issues, submit pull requests, or suggest improvements.